Carlospq/ConnectOR/README.md

    **annotation [optional]**: path to the gtf (recommended to use full path)
    **chainmap [optional]**: comma separated path to each chainmap needed for the analysis (eg for human: "path/to/human_to_mouse.chainmap,path/to/human_to_zebrafish.chainmap"

+## Execution command:
-You can execute ConnectOR as follows:
+You can execute ConnectOR from the command line as follows:
    $ python ConnectOR.py